Educado-App/resources/FEATURE_PROGRESS.md

 Content creator website is made for the Educados content creators to view, edit, and create courses and the content for them.

 #### Progress:
+- Login and Signup
+  - ✔️ A new user can sign up
+  - ✔️ A user can log in
+  - ✔️ A user can not log in, unless they are approved
+  - ✔️ A freelance Content Creator can apply to the site, by making an application
+  - ✔️ A Content Creator from an institution can sign up with their email, and be automatically approved

+- Profile Editing
+  - ✔️ A user can view their information on the profile page
+  - :x: A user can edit all their information
+  - :x: A user can add new information (e.g LinkedIn, Biography etc.)
+  - :x: A user can edit, add, or delete their education information
+  - :x: A user can edit, add, or delete their work experience information

+- Institutional Onboarding
+  - :x: Only Admins are allowed on the Admin pages
+  - ✔️ A user can view all pending Content Creator Applications
+  - ✔️ A user can reject of approve a Content Creator Application
+  - ✔️ A user can add new Institutions, whose email domain will be used to approve new Content Creators

 - Course:
   - :heavy_check_mark: A courses can be created
   - :heavy_check_mark: A courses can be edited